Deltaprintr/Rapid-Star/README.md

 NC  – Only noncommercial uses of the work are permitted SA  – Adaptations must be shared under the same terms

-Deltaprintr and Rapid Star is a trademark of Deltaprinter Inc.
+Deltaprintr and Rapid Star is a trademark of Deltaprinter Inc. Other trademarks may be pending.